bibekbhusal/VideoMaker/README.md

 - `--temperature` – tweak decoder creativity (defaults to 0.2).
 - `--image-order` (`alphabetical`/`random`) & `--image-seed` – control slideshow sequencing.
 - `--log-level` – change runtime logging (DEBUG, INFO, WARN, …).

+If you omit `--image-duration`, VideoMaker divides the narration length evenly across every image discovered in the directory, so each still is shown for the same number of seconds.

 ### Voice Activity Detection tips